hardijabar0/game/README.md

 A multipurpose Discord bot with many NSFW and fun commands as well as utility and moderation.
 * Go to []() For a full command list.
-* The default prefix is . so the help command would be .help
+* The default prefix is . so a command the help command would be .help

 # [Invite the bot to your server!](https://discordapp.com/oauth2/authorize?client_id=546100087579738133&scope=bot&permissions=506588246)
-* Use the above link if you don't want to follow the steps bellow.
+* Use if you don't want to follow the steps bellow.

-### Update
-* I removed economy since it caused some errors.
-If you want to add this back in yourself use https://www.npmjs.com/package/discord-economy
-* the handlers folder should help you out since I commented out some stuff.

-### Requirements
-* node.js
-* python 2.7 and above
-* Linux or Windows
-* Basic knowledge of using cd in a command prompt
-* Knowing how to install node_modules using NPM

-For non advanced users, the bot will not work if you don't download it from the release page.
-If you know how this stuff works you can just download this project directly and install the modules yourself.
-Installing everything yourself may be better it tems of keeping modules up to date.

 # **Installation guide**
-You can now download the bot from the release page so you can follow this setup guide easier.
 ## Getting your credentials:
 * Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/)
 * Make a new application.